 Zac Purton plots a Group 1 Hong Kong Gold Cup upset on Exultant

-Declaring the equal of the most outstanding milers in recent Hong Kong history, Zac Purton has warned against being too conscious of the glamour galloper in Sunday's Group 1 Citi Hong Kong Gold Cup (2000m) at Sha Tin.
+Declaring Golden Sixty the equal of the most outstanding milers in recent history, Zac Purton has warned against being too conscious of the glamour galloper in Sunday’s Group 1 Citi Hong Kong Gold Cup (2000m) at .

-Purton will partner Tony Cruz's reigning in an intriguing clash with Golden Sixty, who is bearing down on a 13th successive win, third Group 1 triumph and 16th victory from 17 starts.
+Purton will partner Tony Cruz’s reigning Horse of the Year Exultant in an intriguing clash with Golden Sixty, who is bearing down on a 13th successive win, third Group 1 triumph and 16th victory from 17 starts.

 “I think he was going better last year than what he is this year,” Purton said.